 You can ask us at any time for full details of the income earned by us in handling your insurance.

 Client money is money of any currency that we receive and hold on behalf of our clients in the course of carrying on business as an insurance intermediary, or money that we treat as client money in accordance with the FCA Client Money Rules.
-We may also hold premiums as agent of the insurance undertaking, in which case any money received by us is deemed to have been received by the insurance undertaking.
+We may also hold premiums, premium refunds and claims as agent of the insurance undertaking, in which case any money received by us is deemed to have been received by the insurance undertaking.

 We check the financial strength ratings of the insurers with whom we place your business using specialist rating agencies.
 We do not assess or guarantee the solvency of any insurer at any time during the contract period.
 If an insurer who has granted risk transfer to us becomes insolvent, any related premiums we hold for that insurer are deemed to have been paid to them and will not be returnable to you.
 In the event of any insurer’s insolvency you may still have a liability to pay the premium.
 We do not accept any liability for any unpaid amounts in respect of claims or return premiums due to you from a participating insurer who becomes insolvent or delays settlement.
 You will also additionally have the responsibility for payment of premiums if you require replacement security.